alexyuly/ViewScript-Runtime/README.md

     console: log "Context menu prevented!"
   }
   on keydown => {
-    preempt event.key: is "Escape"
+    exit when event.key: is "Escape"
-    preempt event.key: is "Enter" => console: log "You pressed Enter!" preempt event.key: is "Shift" => {
+    exit when event.key: is "Enter" => console: log "You pressed Enter!" exit when event.key: is "Shift" => {
       console: log "You pressed Shift!"
       console: log "Time to shift into gear."
     }